TylerByte666/auto-backup-scripts/README.md

 These scripts have been divided in two, one for MySql and the other for Files and Folders so you can choose which one you need.

 **Please note**
-You will *root* access to use these scripts.
+You will need *root* access to use these scripts.

 :smiling_face_with_three_hearts:.